 The Syphilis test is done through a blood test called an RPR.
 If the results are normal, there is no Syphilis and that section of the examination if completed.
 If the results are abnormal, the laboratory will be able to run a second test with the same blood sample to verify if the results are truly abnormal.
 If the second test called a T. Pallidum-PA is abnormal, then the applicant should be treated for Syphilis before finishing the examination forms.
 At e7 Health, we can provide the treatment for Syphilis if needed.

 The other test for Gonorrhea is done through a simple urine test.
 If the results are normal, that portion of the examination is complete.
 If the results are positive (abnormal), then the applicant should be treated.

 Gonorrhea and Syphilis treatment are specific antibiotics that should be given in the proper way to ensure that the applicant will be cured.
 We follow the CDC Guidelines in the proper treatment and antibiotics to provide if needed.

 Tuberculosis is caused by a bacterium called Mycobacterium tuberculosis.
 Tuberculosis most often infects the lungs but can sometimes infect other parts of the body.
 Tuberculosis infections do not always make a person sick right away.
 There is a type of dormant infection called latent tuberculosis (TB) infection.
-The other type of infection if TB disease, which can be fatal if not treated.
-TB disease can occur within weeks of being infected or can occur years later, when the person’s immune system becomes weaker.
+The other type of infection is TB disease, which can be fatal if not treated.
+TB disease can occur within weeks of being infected or can occur years later, when the person's immune system becomes weaker.